 Arctic Fox is the hunter and scavenger of the north.
-It has the abilities to survive in the extreme cold of the Arctic region.
-We have researched complete collection of Arctic Fox Facts For Kids that will help you in learning all about the Arctic Fox such as its scientific name and classification, evolution, features, species, appearance, size, speed, jump, sound, habitat, domestication, migration, hibernation, lifespan, diet, prey, hunting, food chain, reproduction, baby fox, adaptations, predators, endangerment, importance, population and many other interesting facts about Arctic Fox.
+It can survive in the extreme cold of the Arctic region.
+We have researched a complete collection of Arctic Fox Facts For Kids that will help you in learning all about the Arctic Fox such as its scientific name and classification, evolution, features, species, appearance, size, speed, jump, sound, habitat, domestication, migration, hibernation, lifespan, diet, prey, hunting, food chain, reproduction, baby fox, adaptations, predators, endangerment, importance, population and many other interesting facts about Arctic Fox.

 Arctic Fox Facts For Kids

 1. What Is An Arctic Fox – Arctic Fox Definition

 - The Arctic fox is a small fox species indigenous to the Arctic regions of the Northern Hemisphere.

 - It is also known as snow fox, polar fox, or white fox.

 - It is commonly found all over the Arctic tundra biome.